 Fill out the form below and we'll contact you and answer all of your questions.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a federal law that protects the privacy of student education records.
-Colorado State University-Global Campus practices in regard to student record keeping and access are based on the provisions of FERPA.
+Colorado State University Global practices in regard to student record keeping and access are based on the provisions of FERPA.
 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
 These rights include:

-A student who wishes to ask the school to amend a record should write the Registrar or school official responsible for the record, clearly identify the part of the record the student wants changed, and specify why it should be changed.
+A student who wishes to ask the school to amend a record should write the Registrar or school official responsible for the record, clearly identifying the part of the record the student wants changed, and specify why it should be changed.

-If the school decides not to amend the record as requested, CSU-Global will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+If the school decides not to amend the record as requested, CSU Global will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.